The Oral-B kids electric toothbrush is a perfectly satisfactory product.

-However, the Sonicare for kids is a better product I believe for children and parents alike.
+However, all things considered, the Sonicare for kids electric toothbrush is a better product for children and parents alike.

 I strongly advise considering the Philips Sonicare for kids connected toothbrush.

-It is a more polished product that I believe captures the imagination of the target age group a little better and is from a parent’s point of view a more desirable brush to use on a daily basis.
+It feels like a more complete product that serves both the parent and child better.
+I believe it captures the imagination of the target age group more effectively and is from a parent’s point of view a more desirable brush to use on a daily basis.